MaxDorris/Election_Analysis/README.md

 ## Election Audit Results

 ### How many votes were cast in this congressional election?
+After importing the correct modules, I defined a variable **total_votes** that would increase by one with each iteration of a *for* loop that would scroll through each row in the .csv file.

 ### Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.